"Every family has its dirty laundry. No, there is nothing wrong with your family, it is we are just not prepared to deal with all of this."

 Mom/Dad need help with covering some of their bills?

 I'd like to get paid for the care I am providing?
 Visit AARP for more information.

 I may have to quit my job to care for Mom/Dad full-time.

 If I sell my home and move in with them, shouldn't I get their house or their estate?

 We went through all of this.
-Visit our Blog to read about our experiences.
-The issues are real, which is why it is important to plan for this stage in your parents life now - together as a family.
-Our web pages "Aging and Recovering In Place" and Helpful Apps and Gadgets for helpful ways to manage some of these Care Manager Issues.
-In addition, many of these issues may be worked out with the help of an Estate Planning Attorney or just by have a family discussion.
+Visit our Blogs to read about our experiences.
+The issues are real, which is why it is important to plan for this stage in your parent's life now - together as a family.

 Not comfortable with having this conversation with your siblings.
 It certainly will not be easy, but you do not have to do it alone.

 There are several resources that may be considered to help your family work through these difficult decisions.
 They come in different forms.